 10 Thursday evening sessions 18.00-21.00

-This exciting course offers you the unique opportunity to learn the essential techniques using a wide variety of materials needed to design and make your own striking hats and headpieces.
+This exciting course offers you an opportunity to learn the essential techniques needed to design and make your own striking hats and headpieces.

 You will be introduced to the most common and not so common fabrics and materials, hat construction methods and techniques by Arts University Bournemouth specialist tutor Chloe Scrivener.

-With inspiration drawn from history, this course will encourage you to develop your own style whilst learning different techniques for your hat and fascinator creations.
-Using your individual flair and imagination and using a range of fabric and trimmings you will be shown the various techniques necessary to create stunning headpieces.
+With inspiration drawn from history through to contemporary millinery, this course will encourage you to develop your own style whilst learning different techniques for your hat and fascinator creations.
+Using your individual flair and imagination and a range of fabric and trimmings you will be shown the various techniques necessary to create stunning headpieces.

 THE COURSE INCLUDES

 - Guided sessions on working with specialist millinery materials and a range of different millinery techniques